Louis Frank Klein

 - Born October 22, 1918 in New Orleans, LA USA

 - Died June 20, 1976 in Metairie, LA USA

 Klein was signed by the St. Louis Cardinals as an amateur free agent in 1940.
-He played for the Cardinals (1943-1949), the Cleveland Indians (1950) and the Philadelphia Athletics (1950).
+He played for the Cardinals (1943-1949), the Cleveland Indians (1951) and the Philadelphia Athletics (1951).
 Klein unexpectedly fought his way into the Cardinal lineup in 1943, playing every inning of every game, batting .287.
 After losing almost two years to World War II, he returned to lose second base in a three-way battle with Red Schoendienst and Emil Verban.
-Disgusted, he jumped to the Mexican League, was barred from organized baseball, and later signed to play in the outlaw Quebec Provincial League.
-Before playing an inning in Canada, he was reinstated in 1949 and became the first jumper to return to the big leagues.
+Disgusted, he jumped to the Mexican League on May 23, 1946, along with pitchers Max Lanier and Fred Martin.
+As a result, he was barred from organized baseball by Commissioner A.B.
+Chandler on June 15th.
+After two seasons in Mexico, he signed to play in the outlaw Quebec Provincial League in 1949, but before playing an inning in Canada, he was reinstated on June 5th and became the first jumper to return to the big leagues.
 But he still couldn't beat Schoendienst out of a job.